yichenghuang980/Bitcoin/README.md

 Afterwards, consumer lambda function is triggered by the EventWatch and transforms messages from SQS queues.

-Then, interact with AWS Comprehend to gain sentment analyses.
+Then, interact with AWS Comprehend to gain sentiment analysis.

 Lastly, connect with AWS S3 bucket and export data as .csv into it.

-Train the SageMaker Machine Learning model with accumulated data and gain prediction.
+Train the SageMaker Machine Learning model with accumulated data and gain prediction and cluster.

 ## Tools and Services involved
 The following aws services are included: